Diane de France: Second marriage

 Diane was widowed for a second time in 1579, after helping make her husband a leader of the politiques, a moderate Roman Catholic group in France.

 Later life

 In August 1582, Henry III gave her the Duchy of Angoulême in exchange for that of Châtellerault, making her Duchess of Angoulême in appanage (during her lifetime only).
 The new title came with increased wealth, so in 1584 she started building a new Paris residence, the Hôtel d'Angoulême (now the Hôtel Lamoignon).
 Construction was likely interrupted by the Wars of Religion, and only completed with a second phase of construction in 1611.

-Diane also enjoyed much respect at the court of Henry IV, King of France, and superintended the education of his son Louis XIII.
+Diane also enjoyed much respect at the court of Henri IV, and superintended the education of his son Louis XIII.

 Diane died on 11 January 1619 in Paris.
 Her surviving letters reveal her as a woman of great courage and tolerance.